Vocal cord cyst: Histology

-Types of Vocal Cord Cysts
+Types of vocal cord cysts

 Sub-epithelial cysts (also known as mucous retention cysts) are closed lesions that occur from a build-up of tissue on the vocal folds.
 They are typically found in the middle portion of the upper lamina propria of the vocal folds.
 Sub-epithelial cysts are small and white in colour.
 Their presence on the vocal folds usually does not disrupt the vibration of the vocal folds for speech (known as the "mucosal wave").

 Ligament cysts (also known as epidermoid cysts) are closed lesions that occur near the vocal ligament in the deep layers of the lamina propria.
 Ligament cysts are usually larger in size than sub-epithelial cysts.
 They are yellow in colour and unlike sub-epithelial cysts, their presence is usually observed to disrupt the mucosal wave of the vocal folds in the region around the cyst.

-Signs and Symptoms
+Signs and symptoms

 Sub-epithelial vocal fold cysts and ligament vocal fold cysts are characterized by similar symptoms.
 The presence and severity of symptoms may be influenced by the location and size of the cyst.